 From there you can walk past a low, squat orange lighthouse to the very tip of the peninsula.
 Keep your eyes peeled for whales.
 Also, check out an ancient stone well called Falki where it’s reported there are three types of water – regular, holy and ale.

-It will only take you about 15 minutes to get to the top and if you follow all directions – do not look back once you’ve started hiking, do not speak on the way up and face east when you’re making your wishes – then you will be granted three wishes if they are of good intent.
+It will only take you about 15 minutes to get to the top of Helgafell and if you follow all directions – do not look back once you’ve started hiking, do not speak on the way up and face east when you’re making your wishes – then you will be granted three wishes if they are of good intent.
 You can’t tell anyone what your wishes are if you want them to come true.